google/codeworld/RequirementChecker.md

 future syntax.
 In particular, it seems likely we will settle on a more standard format in the future, rather than a custom parser.
 Something like YAML or HCL seems best.

+### Desirable use cases

+The following use cases have been proposed, but are not yet implemented.

+- Checking specific syntax against a pattern.
+The idea is that you should be able to say:

+      decl_matches:

+        foo __var_x __var_y = __var_x + __var_y^2 sqrt __any

+  The pattern will be parsed as a declaration, and then a search will happen for a matching declaration anywhere in the module.
+Anything except `__blah` style names will be matched immediately, but these special names will have special behavior (above: `__any` matches anything, and `__var_x` or `__var_y` match any variable, but all matches of each must be the same.
+Other special behavior might include allowing something to be repeated (so a function definition could have an arbitrary number of arguments or guards), etc.

+- Style constraints.  e.g., all top-level definitions must have type declarations.
+Or all lines must be 80 characters or less.

+- Count requirements.
+There must be at least 10 defined variables.
+Or three polygons.
+Perhaps this could be accomplished with a cardinality constraint on the matching form above.

+- Forbidden imported symbols or modules.
+By whitelist or blacklist.
+  Exceptions should be allowed for specific definitions (usually built-in).
+For instance, you may want students to only use a given variable called `ellipse`, and not use `circle` on its own outside of that.